vo1d-null/RockPaperScissors_Python/README.md

 # RockPaperScissors_Python
- A console game created with Python
+ A  simple console game created with Python
+ Made by Nikolay Gerginov